https://www.humantruth.info/tonga.html

 For more, see:

-Tonga has some poor policies and cultural issues which cause some public health problems.
-Tonga comes in the best 20 for its smoking rate28.
-It does better than average when it comes to its alcohol consumption rate29 and in its adolescent birth rate30 (amongst the lowest in Australasia).
-But, there's bad news too.
-Tonga does worse than average in its average life expectancy11 (still high for Australasia), its fertility rate14 and in its immunizations take-up31.
-And finally, it falls into the worst-performing 20 when it comes to its food aid and health contributions and WHO compliance32 (amongst the highest in Australasia) and in the prevalence of overweight adults33.
-The number of overweight adults has increased by 14% over the last 40 years.
+Tonga is a pretty unhealthy country.
+Tonga does better than average in its alcohol consumption rate28 and in its adolescent birth rate29 (one of the best in Australasia).
+When it comes to most other metrics, Tonga does not do well.
+It does worse than average in its average life expectancy11 (still good for Australasia), its smoking rate30, its fertility rate14 and in its immunizations take-up31.
+And finally, it sits amongst the bottom 20 when it comes to its food aid and health contributions and WHO compliance32 (amongst the highest in Australasia) and in the prevalence of overweight adults33.
+The number of overweight adults has increased by 14% during the last 40 years.
 Life expectancy in Tonga improved by +3.6yrs in the 30 years from 1990, less than the global average of +7.9yrs.
 Tonga's peak fertility rate was 6.89 in 1960.Life Expectancy Higher is better11 | ||

 ---|---|---|